usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 * An array `removals` containing [remove](#removal-remove-object) data items
 * An array `additions` containing [add](#addition-add-object) data items

-For modifying parameters, use [set-param](#parameter-setting-set-param-object), which will provides traceability.
+Use `@control-id` or `@subcontrol-id` to indicate the scope of alteration.

+It is an error for two `alter` elements to apply to the same control or subcontrol.
+In practice, multiple alterations can be applied (together), but it creates confusion.

+At present, no provision is made for altering many controls at once (for example, to systematically remove properties or add global properties); extending this element to match multiple control IDs could provide for this.

 ### Removal: `remove` object

-Elements to be removed from a control or subcontrol, in resolution
+Specifies elements to be removed from a control or subcontrol, in resolution

 A [remove](#removal-remove-object) will appear as a data value in an array property.